yuwenchen31/relationship_modeling/README.md

   - `plot/` - temporal plots for 4 topics for US-RU that are created by `TemporalTrend.py`
   - `TopicEmbedding.ipynb` - the script used to create `info*`, `prob*` and `embeddings*`.
   - `ARM.py` - trains the model.
   - `TemporalTrend.py` - produces temporal trend per topic.
-The output plots are in `plot/` in this github repository.
+The output plots are in the `plot/` folder in this github repository.
   - `constants.py` - indicates the constants that are used in other scripts.
-You can change the data directories here.
+You can change the input data directories here.
   - `modules.py` - contains modules of ARM.
-  - `preprocessing.py`- is supposed to preprocess the raw textual data from May 2019 to April 2022 (which can be downloaded on TU Delft Webdata.)
+  - `preprocessing.py`- is supposed to preprocess the raw textual data from May 2019 to April 2022 (which can be downloaded from TU Delft Webdata.)
 But I have not yet tried this script yet.
-This scrips is also from LARN paper.
+This script is also from LARN paper.
   - `utils.py` - contains some common functions.
 - `LARN-all-data/` contains the LARN model which can be run with all data (i.e., the original model from the paper.)
 - `LARN/`contains the LARN model which can be run with topic-related articles.